January Diversity Calendar

 Events Ending of Slavery

 January is a key month in African-American history, marking two events that helped slavery in North America.
-On January 1, 1863, Abraham Lincoln issued the Emancipation Proclamation, freeing all slaves in the Confederate states.
+On Jan.
+1, 1863, Abraham Lincoln issued the Emancipation Proclamation, freeing all slaves in the Confederate states.
 That same day in 1804 marked Haiti’s independence from France, a result of the only successful slave revolt in history.
-For a complete list of upcoming diversity events, please see our award-winning 18-month multicultural calendar
+For a complete list of upcoming diversity events, please see our best-selling online multicultural calendar

 Chinese New Year and a Celebration of Spring

-The Chinese New Year is the most important holiday of the year for roughly 1/5th of the world’s population.
-Celebrated by Chinese worldwide, the first day of the Year of the Dragon falls on January 23.
-Also known as the Spring Festival, it marks the end of winter.
-And those of the Hindu faith will welcome spring with Vasant Panchami on January 28, celebrating Saraswati, the goddess of knowledge, music and art.
+The Chinese New Year is the most important holiday of the year for roughly 1/5th of the world’s population, celebrated by Chinese worldwide.
+2017 is the Year of the Rooster, with the first day falling on Jan.
+28. Also known as the Spring Festival, it marks the end of winter.
+And those of the Hindu faith will welcome spring in 2016 with Vasant Panchami on Feb.
+1, celebrating Saraswati, the goddess of knowledge, music and art.

 Christmas in January?

 Just when we thoughts we had finished the Christmas holiday and celebrated the New Year, much of the world had yet to do so.
-Coptic Christians in Egypt and Armenian Christians celebrated Christmas on January 6, while those following the Eastern Orthodox rite (Greek, Russian, and Ukrainian Orthodox) celebrated on January 7.
+In 2016, Armenian Christians celebrate Christmas on Jan.
+6, while Coptic Christians in Egypt and those following the Eastern Orthodox rite (Greek, Russian, and Ukrainian Orthodox) celebrate on January 7.

 Independence and National Days: Australia to Africa